pasabanov/svgc/README.md

 	```sh
 	svgc -f my-icon.svg
 	```
-5. Compress all SVG files in a directory and all subdirectories, removing `fill` attributes, then optimize with SVGO, then compress to .svgz with gzip:
+5. Compress all SVG files in a directory and all subdirectories, removing `fill` attributes, then optimize with SVGO, then compress to .svgz:
 	```sh
 	svgc -rfoz my-icons-directory
 	```